 And, that is how I have grown into being a connoisseur of Christmas Fruit Cakes.
 A very honest route to this métier.

 Homemade Christmas Fruit Cakes have now become an endangered species on the Canadian prairies.
 No one I know makes them.
 No one.
 I have people to take mine to, but no one to seat my slice beside on the equally endangered Traditional Canadian Christmas Goodie Platter.
 One may think that eases the pressure of making the best Fruit Cake, but it doesn’t.
 I still have both mom and dad to please.
-Their learned palate approval of my homemade Fruit Cake is a coveted trophy.
+Their learned palate approval of my homemade Fruit Cake remains a coveted trophy.
 I am a novice in the Fruit Cake making world, as I didn’t learn to make this cake at the hip of my own mother.
 I have floundered through it on my own, and hope to one day, reign triumphant.
-Just in my own mind.
+At least, in my own mind.

 The Christmas Fruit Cake is as fundamental to a Canadian Christmas as the Christmas Tree itself.
 It is as much a part of the holiday feast as the turkey on the table.
 Even more, as there is this story to tell.
 These are my people.
 To share this tradition to my own children and future generations of my family are the ties that bind.
 It is these moments and these stories that have contributed to the character and integrity of this family through the lessons learned via our family rituals.
 Such is our homemade Christmas fruit cake.